SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Noncooperative games and best-response dynamics

-These conditions are analogous to those of Assumption \ref{as: Nash_Equilbrium_Existence}: They ensure the existence of GNE solutions to $\mathcal{G}_{\infty}$, that is, $\Omega_{\mathcal{G}_{\infty}} \neq \emptyset$.
-In this case, the players not only share a global constraint $\sigset{U}_{\mathcal{G}}$, but are also required to ensure that state trajectories lie in a feasible set, $x \in \sigset{X}$, against all possible noise realisations.
-These constraints often describe operational desiderata and/or limitations concerning the game $\mathcal{G}_{\infty}$.
-Moreover, note that Assumption \ref{as: FeedbackNash_Equilbrium_Existence} implies that the operator $\sig{F_w}$ is injective, that is, that distinct control signals cannot produce the same state trajectory.
-A sufficient condition for this property consists on the matrix $B = [B^1 ~ B^2 ~ \cdots ~ B^{N_P}]$ being full-rank.
+These conditions are analogous to those of Assumption \ref{as: Nash_Equilbrium_Existence}: They aim to ensure the existence of GNE solutions to $\mathcal{G}_{\infty}$, that is, $\Omega_{\mathcal{G}_{\infty}} \neq \emptyset$.
+Here, the shared constraints $\sigset{U}_{\mathcal{G}}$ also require the players to ensure that state trajectories lie in a feasible set ($x \in \sigset{X}$) against all realisations of the noise.
+These constraints describe operational desiderata and/or limitations in the game.